 When Repair Is Best

-Oftentimes, furnace issues can be easily sourced and repaired by a NATE-certified, HVAC professional.
+Oftentimes, furnace issues can be easily sourced and repaired by a ACE-certified, HVAC professional.
 If your furnace is new—i.e., less than 10 years of system life — chances are very good that any issues it has can be solved through repair.
 Additionally, if your furnace is still heating your Memphis area home efficiently (your HVAC professional can help you verify this), then it is still likely and more affordable to repair it.
 Typically, as long as you are not seeing a steady increase in your heating bills with regular usage and your home is not having issues with uneven heating, your furnace is deemed operationally sound.
 A good general rule of thumb about furnace repairs is that assuming the repairs you need are less than one-third of the cost of a new heating system and your furnace is in the first half of its anticipated lifetime, repair is likely your best option.
 Don’t forget that even if you are experiencing a reduction in heating efficiency, there are other avenues you can explore before considering replacing your furnace.
 Talk to your HVAC technician about upgrading your thermostat or checking the integrity of your Memphis home’s ductwork to see if he thinks these HVAC products could improve the efficiency of your furnace.
 Talk to Service Experts Heating & Air Conditioning about scheduling regular furnace maintenance, which will ensure your furnace is in top condition and help you minimize further repairs or drops in efficiency.

 When Replacement Is Best